jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 4.md

 A: But in a water environment, you do not.

 P: Interesting.
 Here is from Chris from Florida.
 What are Aajonus' thoughts on what meat does to the liver?
-From what I've heard from Aajonus, his thoughts are opposed to Andreas Mritz, who's a vegetarian advocate.
+From what I've heard from Aajonus, his thoughts are opposed to Andreas Moritz, who's a vegetarian advocate.
 Yeah, so obviously, you don't believe that liver or meat has any detrimental effects to the liver, because your liver is fine, thank you.

 A: Well, my liver, I ate a poison mushroom in 1981 by accident, the death cap, and it destroyed 90% of my liver.
 And I was only eating raw meat once a day, three days a week.
 So I was only having three meat meals weekly.
 And my progression through that poison mushroom and the damaged liver was very slow for a year and a half.
 And then I just said, okay, I've got to do something different, it's too slow.
 And I began eating raw meat daily, twice daily, and the amount of change was tremendous.
 My liver was rebuilt in three years.